 Related: Chase Marriott Rewards Premier Visa Card Review

 Now do you want to keep any of these cards after the first year free is up?
-Personally I would keep the American Express Gold Rewards Card as it one of the strongest earning cards for both Aeroplan and Avios and frequently offer bonuses for transferring points to them (see March 2013), the Chase Marriott Visa is good if you do lots of travelling outside of Canada or do lots of online shopping and/or importing for your business as the card has no foreign transaction fees.
+Personally I would keep the American Express Gold Rewards Card as it one of the strongest earning cards for both Aeroplan and Avios and frequently offer bonuses for transferring points to them, the Chase Marriott Visa is good if you do lots of travelling outside of Canada or do lots of online shopping and/or importing for your business as the card has no foreign transaction fees.
 If not I would probably cancel it as well as cancelling the American Express Business Gold Rewards Card.

 Related: Which credit card earns the most Aeroplan Miles?

 You can also take advantage of other free Aeroplan mile offers that you can use to add even more miles to your account albeit not that many.
 I would recommend that you visit my Aeroplan and Avios Bonus opportunities pages regularly and look under the ‘other offers’ section for any and all free mileage offers that may come up.
-At time of posting these were the only 2 'free' Aeroplan Miles offer
+At time of updating these were the only 2 'free' Aeroplan Miles offer